lincoln-silva-junior/Check-in_Connections/wp-content/plugins/travelpayouts/readme.txt

 Plugin allows to get the following tools added to your Wordpress posts:

 * 11 customizable tables with flight information
+* 2 customizable tables with hotel prices and info
 * Search Forms
 * Low cost flights and hotels Map
 * Low prices Calendar
 * Hotel Widget
 * Popular flight destinations Widget
-* Send your visitor to your own [flight or hotel search White Label](https://support.travelpayouts.com/hc/en-us/articles/203955753-White-Label?utm_source=wp_org&utm_medium=description&utm_campaign=en) or to our domains in different languages (24 to choose from).
+* Send your visitor to your own [flight or hotel White Label](www.travelpayouts.com/promo/whitelabel/en/?utm_source=wp_org&utm_medium=description&utm_campaign=en) or to our domains in different languages (45 to choose from).

 Languages supported: